 How do stories and myths relate to our lives today?
 What can we learn from ancient and modern stories and how can these connect us more deeply to each other and Divine?
 Together we’ll explore meaning, metaphor, and spirituality through the power of stories, including creating some of our own.

-June 28-July 2 – more information and registration at this link with Friends General Conference
+July 4-8, 5-day workshop, 2-4pm ET daily – more information and registration at this link with Friends General Conference.